-Quotation Charges for title transfer of Ancillary Equipment at I&C installations.
+Quotation charges for title transfer of ancillary equipment at I&C installations

-National Grid will provide quotations, on an individual basis, for the title transfer to the relevant supplier of in-situ ancillary equipment for all medium and high-pressure meters as well as for low-pressure rotary and turbine meters.
+National Grid will provide quotations, on an individual basis, for the title transfer to the relevant supplier of in situ ancillary equipment for all medium and high-pressure meters as well as for low-pressure rotary and turbine meters.
 The charges for making such quotations are:

-Service Charge per quotation Quotations based on details of equipment as provided by customer. £48.57 Quotations based on a National Grid site survey. £161.45
+Service Charge per quotation Quotations based on details of equipment as provided by customer. £50.00 Quotations based on a National Grid site survey. £157.86

-^{} Site survey carried out on request for installations < 7barg.
+Site survey carried out on request for installations < 7barg

 In the case of Ancillary Equipment with an inlet pressure of 7 barg and above, the cost of the quotation will be on the basis of National Grid's cost of preparing such quotation.
-National Grid will endeavour to provide a best estimate of such costs in advance
+National Grid will endeavour to provide a best estimate of such costs in advance.

-3. Metering Charging Methodology
+Metering Charging Methodology

-In addition to publishing its charges, National Grid's Gas Transporters Licence requires it to publish an explanation of the methods by which and the principles on which its charges are calculated.
+In addition to publishing its charges, National Grid's Gas Transporters (GT) Licence requires it to publish an explanation of the methods by which and the principles on which its charges are calculated.
 National Grid's metering charges are set so that they are in line with the price control set by Ofgem, the gas and electricity market regulator.
 To achieve price control for metering services, Ofgem has set tariff caps for four key services.
 National Grid's charges for these services must not exceed the tariff caps, which are adjusted each year by inflation calculated in accordance with the methodology set out in the National Grid GT licence.

-Metering Tariff Caps from 1 April 2012 Service Tariff Cap Provide, install and maintain domestic credit meter £16.07 p.a.
-Provide, install and maintain prepayment meter £37.49 p.a.
-Domestic credit to prepayment meter exchange £65.73 p.a.
-Daily Meter (DM) reading £485.77 p.a.
+Metering tariff caps from 1 April 2013

+Service Tariff Cap Provide, install and maintain domestic credit meter £16.54 p.a.
+Provide, install and maintain prepayment meter £38.60 p.a.
+Domestic credit to prepayment meter exchange £67.67 p.a.
+Daily meter (DM) reading £500.10 p.a.

-Ofgem is consulting on proposals to continue the current tariff cap control until the roll-out of smart metering is underway.
-National Grid remains fully committed to supporting the smart metering programme and maintaining appropriately costreflective charging structures throughout the transitional period.
+NGM is undertaking a pricing consultation process on behalf of National Grid to review regulated metering price controls until the roll-out of smart metering concludes.
+National Grid remains fully committed to supporting the smart metering programme and maintaining appropriate charging structures throughout the transitional period.